NativeScript/docs-v7/getting-started/chapter-1.md

 <div class="exercise-end"></div>

->**NOTE:** You can add platforms only for SDKs that you already have installed on your development machine.
+>**IMPORTANT:** You can add platforms only for SDKs that you already have installed on your development machine.
 If you get errors running `tns platform add`, refer back to the section on [setting up your development environment](#install-nativescript-and-configure-your-environment).

 The `platform add` command adds a folder called `platforms` to your project, and copies all of the required native SDKs into this folder.
 When you build the application, the NativeScript CLI will copy your application code into the `platforms` folder so that a native binary can be created.